ndsev/zserio/doc/ZserioLanguageOverview.md

 respectively.
 Negative values are represented in two's complement, i.e. the hex byte FF is 255 as `uint8` or -1 as `int8`.

-The default byte order is big endian.
-Thus, for multi-byte integers, the most significant byte comes first.
-Within each byte, the most significant bit comes first.

-**Example**

-The byte stream `02 01` (hex) interpreted as `int16` has the decimal value 513.
-As a bit stream, this looks like `0000 0010 0000 0001`.
-Bit 0 is `0`, bit 15 is `1`.

 ### Bit Field Types

 #### Unsigned Bit Field Types